FreeRADIUS/freeradius-server/README.md

 useful.
 Instead, post the output of `radiusd -X`.
 We really cannot emphasize that enough.

-DO post a clear description ofwhat the problem is.
+DO post a clear description of what the problem is.
 Empty questions will not make you friends.  e.g. "I changed things and now it doesn't work.
 What do I do to fix it?"